 Operator: 911.
-For which city?

-Caller: [your town or city]

-Operator: Do you need Police, Fire or Ambulance?
+Do you need Police, Fire or Ambulance?

 Caller:

 Operator: What is the location of the emergency?

 Caller: [your school's address]

 Operator: What is the emergency?

 Caller:

 Operator: Is she breathing?

 Caller:

 Operator: Is she conscious?

 Caller:

 Operator: Okay.
 Please stay on the line.
 Help is on the way.